Privacy notice : Electoral services - Candidates and Agents

 How do we collect information from you

-When you stand for election or have been nominated to assist a candidate in their campaign as an election agent, polling agent, counting agent or postal vote agent, Electoral Services are required to collect certain information from you in order to administer the election process.
-This information is provided directly by you, the data subject, when you stand for election.
-If you are appointed as any type of agent, your details are provided by the candidate you are assisting.
+From you (the data subject), when you stand for election or, nominated to assist a candidate in their campaign as an election agent, polling agent, counting agent or postal vote agent; Electoral Services are required to process your personal information in order to administer the election process.
+The information is provided directly by you, when you stand for election.
+If you are appointed as an Agent, your details will be provided by the candidate you are assisting.

 What type of information is collected from you

-For candidates and election agents, there is a statutory requirement to collect certain categories of your personal data, such as your full name, address, date of birth, as some of this information is used to establish your eligibility to stand for election or ability to be appointed as an agent.
-There is a statutory requirement that your name and address are published on prescribed election notices and made available to the public.
+For candidates and election agents, there is a statutory requirement to process your personal information, such as your name, address and date of birth.
+This information is used to establish your eligibility to stand for election or ability to be appointed as an agent.

 How we use the information you have provided

-Your name and address is used to compose election notices and there is a statutory requirement that this information is in the public domain and accessible to the electorate.
-We may use your email address or telephone number to contact you during the election period to notify you more quickly about electoral arrangements that you need to be aware of.
+We may process your email address or telephone number to contact you during the election period to notify you about electoral arrangements which you may need to be aware of.

 Who has access to the information about you